What do we look after?

 Centenary Wood

-Spring and autumn cut and clearance to be carried out by contractors
+A spring and autumn cut and clearance of the floor is carried out by contractors

-Keep base of trees clear, especially on younger specimens
+We do the regular mowing of diagonal paths and keep the base of the trees clear, especially on younger specimens

-Improvement of planting to create spring / woodland ground cover – we need a plan
+We are also looking at improvement of planting to create more spring / woodland ground cover

 Den Building area